alessandrobachechi/alessandrobachechi/README.md

 # Hi, I'm Alessandro Bachechi👋

 I'm a junior web developer currently studying at Mohole.
-I'm passionate about creating coding, web applications using HTML5, CSS3, and JavaScript.
+I'm passionate about coding, web applications using HTML5, CSS3, and JavaScript.
 I'm always eager to learn new technologies and improve my skills in web development and I love video games in particular the Zelda series